 If you see a fox wandering through your backyard, there’s no reason to panic or worry.
 More than likely, it’s just passing through on its way to a different hunting spot.
 It’s also possible that it’s there to scavenge, attracted by the scent of trash or something else left out.
 Less likely but still possible, the fox might be using an area under your home or porch as a den.
 If this is the case, you’ll see the fox often and may need to take measures to motivate the fox to leave.

 Large dogs are at no risk of a fox attack.
 If your dog is 50 pounds or heavier, a fox is simply not going to take the risk of tussling with them.
 No fox is looking at a dog two to five times its size as a meal.
 Even dogs that are close in size to a fox, say a 30-pound dog, for example, is too much hassle and danger for a fox to consider attacking.
 But very small dogs, anything under 15 pounds, could be at risk.
 Tiny breeds, including Pugs, Boston Terriers, Chihuahuas, and any other very small dogs could potentially be attractive to a hungry fox as a meal.

 How to Avoid a Fox Attacking Your Dog

 As mentioned, if your dog is big, there’s nothing to worry about.
 If your dog is very small, then the easiest way to avoid a fox attack is not to leave your dog outside unattended.
 Even if your yard is fenced in, a hungry, wily fox could find a way to get inside.
-So, only leave your small dogs out while you can supervise them and bring them back inside when you do.
+So, only leave your small dogs out while you can supervise them and bring them back inside with you.
 Or, if you have multiple dogs, leave the bigger ones outside with the smaller ones.
 Just don’t leave your tiny dog outside without supervision.

 Should You Be Worried About a Fox Attack?